 Do you desire the kids in your church to become all that God created them to be?
-Well, upon being asked to do an article on this topic by Calvary Chapel South Bay I decided to interview some kids and teens to see if they knew who they are in Christ.
+When I was asked to do an article on this topic by Calvary Chapel South Bay, I decided to interview some kids and teens to see if they knew who they were in Christ.
 The children’s ages ranged from eight to eighteen.
 What I discovered broke my heart.
 The kids didn’t know who they were in Christ.
 In view of this, let’s learn how to teach Christ esteem to our kids.

 The first question I asked was: “Who are you?”
 Which was usually followed by, “What do you mean?”
 I would then rephrase the question with: “Whom would you describe yourself as?”

-The sad thing is each child that I interviewed was a born-again Christian, many averaging being a believer for over half their young lives.
+The sad thing is each child that I interviewed was a born-again Christian.
+Most averaged being a believer for over half their young lives.
 Yet, when asked, “Who are you in Christ?”
 The answers ranged from “His child?”
 “A Christian?”
 Yes, all asked with a question mark on the end of their sentences to “I don’t know” and “What do you mean?”

 This does not mean to teach self-esteem.
-I cannot tell you how many conferences I have been to, Christian conferences, where youth leaders and children’s workers began to excitedly tell me the various ways they are teaching their kids how to raise their self-esteem.
+I cannot tell you how many conferences I have attended, Christian conferences, where youth leaders and children’s workers excitedly shared with me the various ways they taught kids how to raise their self-esteem.

-If we truly what to teach children how to become all that God created them to be, why would we want to set them up for a fall?
-Instead it’s time to step up to the plate and teach “Christ-esteem.”
+If we truly want to teach children how to become all that God created them to be, why would we set them up for a fall?
+Instead, it’s time to step up to the plate and teach “Christ-esteem.”
 So below are four points to help you in your quest.